paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 **Conclusion**

-While 86k certificates may not sound like a huge amount compared to the scale of the web, the way those certificates were used could have caused a significant amount of disruption to the web.
-There's no doubt it was frustrating for those that had to rush to update certificates on short notice, but it could have been much worse.
-There's been a lot of negativity about how DigiCert handled this, but I have a huge amount of empathy for what they have been dealing with.
-This could have been incredibly disruptive to the web, but it wasn't.
-Nicely done DigiCert team!
+While 86k certificates may not sound like a huge amount compared to the scale of the web, the way those certificates were used across some very popular third parties could have impacted over a million websites.
+There’s been a lot of negativity about DigiCert regarding this, but I have a lot of empathy for what they've been dealing with this past week.
+It was no doubt frustrating for folks to frantically update certificates.
+This could have been incredibly disruptive to a large part of the web due to third party failures, but it wasn't.
+Well done DigiCert team!
-Lastly, I really hope that their post mortems follow a blameless model.
-Mistakes happen.
-We can all learn from them and do better.

 **HTTP Archive queries**